The 26th Ohio Veteran Volunteer Infantry Regimental History Book

 writing the regimental history of the 26th Ohio.
 The title of the book is: "The 26th Ohio Veteran

 Volunteer Infantry- The Groundhog Regiment."
 The veterans of the 26th OVVI were unable to

 fulfill their dream to write a definitive regimental history.
 After spending years discussing and planning

-to do so, it appears in 1895 that the veterans finally decided they did not have the financial means to
+to do so, in 1895 that the veterans finally decided they did not have the financial means to pay the cost

-pay the cost of publishing.
-By late 1890s, most of them who were still alive were in their late 50s, 60s,
+of publishing.
+By late 1890s, most of them, who were still alive, were in their late 50s, 60s, or even

-or even 70s.
-Many were unable to pursue a gainful living after the war due to the injuries and illnesses
+70s.
+Many were unable to pursue a gainful living after the war due to the injuries and illnesses they

 The veterans did leave a wealth of information in the form of company histories, letters and diaries.
 In